ansible-community/ansible-build-data/docs/automated-process.md

    branches down to the ansible-core version that is included in the Ansible release.

-5. You will need `antsibull` for this step.
-If you haven't installed it yet, you can do it like this:
+5. Make sure that you have installed [`antsibull`](https://pypi.org/project/antsibull/) and a supported clipboard library.
+You can do that like this:

     ```
     pip install antsibull[clipboard]
     ```

-    Using `antsibull[clipboard]` makes sure you have really everything you need for the announcements.

-    Then announce the release on the Forum, the mailing list and Matrix by running the following command in the `${MAJOR_VERSION}` directory of the `ansible-build-data` checkout:
+6. Then announce the release on the Forum, the mailing list and Matrix by running the following command in the `${MAJOR_VERSION}` directory of the `ansible-build-data` checkout:

     ```
     antsibull-build announcements --send --data-dir . ${VERSION}